 Several crops have been developed which are tolerant to the herbicide glyphosate – “Roundup® Ready” crops.
-These crops were typically treated with a different, “selective” herbicide prior to the introduction of glyphosate tolerance.
+These crops were typically treated with a different, “selective” herbicide before the introduction of glyphosate tolerance.
 The total amount of herbicide applied to those crops has not changed dramatically since the introduction of GE options.
-In some cases glyphosate replaced a lower rate herbicide and in some cases a high use-rate herbicide.
+In some cases, glyphosate replaced a lower rate herbicide and in some cases a high use-rate herbicide.
 Overall the rates have stayed in the range of 1 to 3 pounds/acre.

-In the case of Bt-insect resistance crops, the amount of applied insecticide has dropped because of the introduction of GMO technology – however that is actually just a different way of delivering an insecticide in that the plant is making its own protectant.
+In the case of Bt-insect resistance crops, the amount of applied insecticide has dropped because of the introduction of GMO technology – however, that is just a different way of delivering an insecticide in that the plant is making its protectant.

 Does Biotech “Foster Monocultures?”

-Wheat would be a desirable component of the Midwest rotation for pest management, but in addition to lower income potential, wheat has the risk of damaging infection by a disease called Fusarium Head Blight, particularly when grown in the same region with corn.
-A biotech wheat with greater resistance to that disease was nearing commercialization around the year 2000, but pressure from export customers in Europe prevented it from being used.
+Wheat would be a desirable component of the Midwest rotation for pest management, but in addition to lower income potential, wheat has the risk of damaging infection by a disease called Fusarium Head Blight, mainly when grown in the same region with corn.
+Biotech wheat with higher resistance to that disease was nearing commercialization around the year 2000, but pressure from export customers in Europe prevented it from being used.
 Ironically that would have been an example of a biotech crop helping to diversify a rotation.

 The introduction of biotech crops has not reduced the genetic variation within each crop.
-Even when a given trait is present in 90+% of the crop, it has been introgressed into the wide range of genetic types that are adapted to different regions, season-lengths and soil types.
+Even when a given trait is present in 90+% of the crop, it has been introgressed into the full range of genetic types that are adapted to different regions, season-lengths, and soil types.
 That is accomplished by traditional breeding methods after the initial trait is developed.

-In conclusion, the advent of biotech options in major row crops has had no notable influence on either the degree of rotational diversity or genetic diversity in those cropping systems.
+In conclusion, the advent of biotech options in significant row crops has had no notable influence on either the degree of rotational diversity or genetic diversity in these cropping systems.

 What about “Saved Seed?”

-When Roundup Ready soybeans were introduced in 1996, Monsanto asked its grower customers to sign a “license agreement” which stipulated that they would not save seed for the next season’s planting.
+When Roundup Ready soybeans were introduced in 1996, Monsanto asked its grower-customers to sign a “license agreement” which stipulated that they would not save seed for the next season’s planting.
 The same agreement was signed by those who were buying from other seed companies that licensed the trait and introgressed it into their elite varieties.
-Some industry observers at the time were skeptical that farmers would accept this limitation on saved seed, but in fact they did and it was not a barrier to extensive adoption of the technology.
-Monsanto did sue farmers who blatantly violated the license agreement and in many cases they were “turned in” by neighbors who could tell that they were not following the rules.
+Some industry observers at the time were skeptical that farmers would accept this limitation on saved seed, but in fact, they did, and it was not a barrier to broad adoption of the technology.
+Monsanto did sue farmers who blatantly violated the license agreement, and in many cases, they were “turned in” by neighbors who could tell that they were not following the rules.
 Particularly for soybeans, moving to an all new seed system has been a positive and accepted trend.

-For the biotech crops that have been developed specifically for use in the developing world, the intention has been to allow saved seed in subsistence farming systems for which a specialized seed production industry is not practical.
+For the biotech crops that have been developed specifically for use in the developing world, the intention has been to allow saved seed in subsistence farming systems for which a specific seed production industry is not practical.
 The assumption that poor farmers should always only rely on their saved seed is not always respectful of their needs.
-Any farmer would like to plant the most productive and pest resistant seeds available.
-The job of maintaining genetic diversity is better done by seed banks and public institutions.
-Saved, unimproved seed is the only viable alternative in some situations, but the goal should be to find ways to provide all farmers with high quality seed whenever possible.
+Any farmer would like to plant the most productive and pest-resistant seeds available.
+Seed banks and public institutions better do the job of maintaining genetic diversity.
+Saved and unimproved seed is the only viable alternative in some situations, but the goal should be to find ways to provide all farmers with high-quality seed whenever possible.

 Is There a “Terminator Technology?”